ryankooy/liri-node-app/README.md

 ## Instructions For Running This App

-After installing the required NPMs within Node.js (related modules and technologies are listed below), a user is able to type an argument followed by a desired query name.
+After installing the required modules and packages within Node.js (related npm technologies are listed below), a user is able to type an argument followed by a desired query name.
 The required format for user input is `node liri <argument> <search item>`.

 ### Spotify-This-Song